U.S. flag

 Summary

-Imipramine is a tricyclic antidepressant used in the treatment of several psychiatric disorders including major depression, obsessive-compulsive disorder, generalized anxiety disorder, post-traumatic stress disorder, and bulimia.
-Imipramine may also be useful as an adjunctive treatment in the management of panic attacks, neuropathic pain, attention-deficit disorder, and childhood enuresis (bedwetting).
-Tricyclic antidepressants (TCAs) primarily mediate their therapeutic effect by inhibiting the reuptake of both serotonin and norepinephrine, leaving more neurotransmitter in the synaptic cleft stimulating the neuron.
+Imipramine is a tricyclic antidepressant (TCA) used in the treatment of several psychiatric disorders, including major depression, obsessive-compulsive disorder, generalized anxiety disorder, post-traumatic stress disorder, and bulimia.
+Imipramine may also be useful as an adjunctive treatment for managing panic attacks, neuropathic pain, attention-deficit disorder, and childhood enuresis (bedwetting).
+Tricyclic antidepressants primarily mediate their therapeutic effect by inhibiting the reuptake of both serotonin and norepinephrine, increasing the concentration of these neurotransmitters in the synaptic cleft stimulating the neuron.
 Because tricyclics can also block different receptors (histamine H1, a1-adrenergic, and muscarinic receptors), side effects are common.
-As such, more specific selective serotonin reuptake inhibitors (SSRIs) have largely replaced the use of them.
-However, TCAs still have an important use in specific types of depression and other conditions.
-Imipramine is primarily metabolized via CYP2C19 to active metabolites, including desipramine, also a tricyclic antidepressant.
-Further metabolism is catalyzed by CYP2D6.
-Individuals who are "CYP2D6 ultrarapid metabolizers" carry more than two normal function alleles (i.e., multiple copies), whereas individuals who are "CYP2C19 ultrarapid metabolizers" carry two increased function alleles.
-Individuals who are CYP2D6 or CYP2C19 "poor metabolizers" carry two no function alleles for CYP2D6 or CYP2C19, respectively.
-The FDA-approved drug label for imipramine states that CYP2D6 poor metabolizers have higher than expected plasma concentrations of tricyclic antidepressants when given usual doses.
-Their recommendations include monitoring tricyclic antidepressant plasma levels whenever a tricyclic antidepressant is going to be co-administered with another drug known to be an inhibitor of CYP2D6.
-In 2016, the Clinical Pharmacogenetics Implementation Consortium (CPIC) made dosing recommendations for tricyclic antidepressants based on CYP2C19 and CYP2D6 genotypes.
-Amitriptyline and nortriptyline were used as model drugs for this guideline because the majority of pharmacogenomic studies have focused on these two drugs.
-According to the CPIC guideline, because TCAs have comparable pharmacokinetic properties, it may be reasonable to apply the recommendations to other tricyclics, including imipramine.
-For CYP2D6 ultrarapid metabolizers, CPIC recommends avoiding the use of a tricyclic due to the potential lack of efficacy, and to consider an alternative drug not metabolized by CYP2D6.
-If a TCA is still warranted, CPIC recommends considering titrating the TCA to a higher target dose (compared to normal metabolizers) and using therapeutic drug monitoring to guide dose adjustments.
-For CYP2D6 intermediate metabolizers, CPIC recommends considering a 25% reduction of the starting dose, and for CYP2D6 poor metabolizers, to avoid the use of tricyclics because of the potential for side effects.
-If a tricyclic is still warranted for CYP2D6 poor metabolizers, CPIC recommends considering a 50% reduction of the starting dose while monitoring drug plasma concentrations to avoid side effects.
-For CYP2C19 ultrarapid metabolizers, CPIC recommends avoiding the use of tertiary amines (e.g., imipramine) due to the potential for a sub-optimal response, and to consider an alternative drug not metabolized by CYP2C19, such as the secondary amines nortriptyline or desipramine.
-For CYP2C19 poor metabolizers, CPIC recommends avoiding tertiary amine use due to the potential for sub-optimal response, and to consider an alternative drug not metabolized by CYP2C19.
-If a tertiary amine is still warranted for CYP2C19 poor metabolizers, CPIC recommends considering a 50% reduction of the starting dose while monitoring drug plasma concentrations to avoid side effects. [from Medical Genetics Summaries]
+Consequently, more selective serotonin reuptake inhibitors have largely replaced TCAs.
+However, TCAs still have an important role in treating specific types of depression and other conditions.
+Imipramine is primarily metabolized via CYP2C19 to active metabolites, including desipramine, another TCA.
+Further metabolism is catalyzed by CYP2D6 to create inactive metabolites.
+Individuals who are “CYP2D6 ultrarapid metabolizers” (CYP2D6 UM) have more than 2 normal-function alleles (multiple copies), whereas individuals who are “CYP2C19 ultrarapid metabolizers” (CYP2C19 UM) have 2 increased-function alleles.
+Individuals who are CYP2D6 or CYP2C19 “poor metabolizers” (PM) have 2 no-function alleles for CYP2D6 or CYP2C19.
+Individuals who are CYP2D6 or CYP2C19 “intermediate metabolizers” (IM) have one no-function allele.
+Individuals with one normal-function and one increased-function allele for CYP2C19 are classified as “rapid metabolizers” (CYP2C19 RM).
+The FDA-approved drug label for imipramine states that CYP2D6 PMs have higher-than-expected plasma concentrations of TCAs when given usual doses.
+The FDA recommendations include monitoring TCA plasma levels whenever a TCA is co-administered with another drug known to inhibit CYP2D6.
+The Dutch Pharmacogenetics Working Group (DPWG) of the Royal Dutch Pharmacists Association has also issued dose-adjustment recommendations based on CYP2C19 and CYP2D6, as well.
+Individuals who are CYP2D6 IM should take 70% of the standard dose and be monitored for side effects and appropriate plasma levels of imipramine and desipramine.
+A genotype associated with CYP2D6 PM status warrants a decrease to 30% of the standard dose, with similar monitoring for adverse effects and plasma concentration to optimize dosing.
+The DPWG recommends a dose increase for CYP2D6 UM individuals, up to 1.7 times the standard dose if the potentially cardiotoxic hydroxy metabolites can be tolerated; otherwise, imipramine should be avoided.
+For CYP2C19 PMs, DPWG recommends taking 70% of the standard dose, along with close monitoring for side effects or plasma levels of imipramine and desipramine to determine an appropriate maintenance dose; alternatively, avoidance of imipramine is recommended.
+No dosing changes are recommended for CYP2C19 UM or IM individuals.
+When monitoring plasma levels of the active drug and metabolites, the combined levels of imipramine and desipramine should remain within 150–300 ng/mL; levels above 500 ng/mL are considered toxic.
+In 2016, the Clinical Pharmacogenetics Implementation Consortium (CPIC) provided dosing recommendations for TCAs based on CYP2C19 and CYP2D6 genotype, either alone or in combination.
+Amitriptyline and nortriptyline were used as model drugs for the guideline because most pharmacogenomic studies have focused on these 2 drugs.
+According to the CPIC guideline, because TCAs have comparable pharmacokinetic properties, the recommendations may be reasonably applied to other tricyclics, including imipramine.
+For CYP2D6 UMs, CPIC recommends avoiding the use of a tricyclic due to the potential lack of efficacy and suggests considering an alternative drug not metabolized by CYP2D6.
+If a TCA is still warranted, CPIC recommends titrating the TCA to a higher target dose (compared to normal metabolizers [NM]) and using therapeutic drug monitoring (TDM) to guide dose adjustments.
+For CYP2D6 IMs, CPIC recommends a 25% reduction of the starting dose, while for CYP2D6 PMs, advises avoiding tricyclics due to the potential for side effects.
+If a TCA is still warranted for CYP2D6 PMs, CPIC recommends a 50% reduction in the starting dose with drug plasma concentration monitoring to avoid side effects.
+For gene-based dosing of TCAs for neuropathic pain, where the initial doses are lower, CPIC does not recommend dose modifications for PMs or IMs (either CYP2D6 or CYP2C19).
+For CYP2D6 UM individuals, CPIC optionally recommends considering an alternative medication due to a higher risk of therapeutic failure of TCAs for neuropathic pain.
+For CYP2C19 UMs, CPIC recommends avoiding tertiary amines (for example, imipramine) due to the potential for a sub-optimal response and suggests considering an alternative drug not metabolized by CYP2C19, such as the secondary amines nortriptyline or desipramine.
+For CYP2C19 PMs, CPIC similarly recommends avoiding tertiary amines due to the potential for sub-optimal response, and to consider an alternative drug not metabolized by CYP2C19.
+If a tertiary amine is still warranted for CYP2C19 PMs, CPIC recommends a 50% reduction of the starting dose while monitoring drug plasma concentrations to minimize side effects. [from Medical Genetics Summaries]

 Genes See tests for all associated and related genes